bcosynot/glin/docs/index.md

 Seev turns your real work—commits, PRs, and AI conversations—into a clean daily worklog.
 No copy‑pasting.
 No end‑of‑day scramble.

-### Your challenges → How Seev helps → What you get
 - Manual status updates steal time and are easy to forget.
-- Signal gets buried across repos, PRs, and chats.
+- Signals get buried across repos, PRs, and chats.
 - Reviews and performance cycles demand accurate histories.

 How Seev helps and what you get: